zinzy/zinzy.website-v2/_notes/leeruniek.md

 ---
 category: "Info"
+excerpt: "The company I've been with since 2020"
 ---
 Since late 2020 I've been a part of the wonderful team of [Leeruniek](https://www.leeruniek.nl), a scale-up in education technology that was founded in 2015.
 I joined them because I liked what they told me about using data for good, about equity in education, and about working autonomously in a design-forward product team.